hl7au/au-fhir-core/input/pagecontent/comparison.md

 </table>

 #### US Core
 [US Core Implementation Guide 7.0.0](https://hl7.org/fhir/us/core/STU7/) defines the expected capabilities of systems to support interoperability and clinical data exchange in the US healthcare context.
-It includes two capability statements:
-- [US Core Client CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-client.html) that desribes the expected capabilities of the US Core Client which is responsible for creating and initiating the queries for information about an individual patient.
-- [US Core Server CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-server.html) that describes the expected capabilities of the US Core Server actor which is responsible for providing responses to the queries submitted by the US Core Requestors.

 ##### US Core Client CapabilityStatement additional requirements
 The [US Core Client CapabilityStatement](https://hl7.org/fhir/us/core/STU7/CapabilityStatement-us-core-client.html) introduces additional conformance expectations not required by AU Core.
 These expectations are listed in the table below.
 Implementers are advised to note that some code changes may be required to ensure full compliance.